Republican repression in Madrid (1936–1939)

 The republican repression in Madrid (1936–1939) was a series of measures applied against presumed enemies of the Second Spanish Republic.
 Repressive actions were organised by state services, party militias and hybrid structures.
 Some activities were carried out as part of legal procedures and might have involved various judiciary, but others remained on the verge of legal framework or clearly beyond it.
-Legally-sanctioned repressive actions included execution, expropriations, fines, dismissal, jail, relocation, forced labour or loss of civil rights.
+Legally sanctioned repressive actions included execution, expropriations, fines, dismissal, jail, relocation, forced labour or loss of civil rights.
 Extrajudicial violence included execution, rape, mutilation, torture, humiliation, incarceration, destruction or takeover of property.
 The climax of repressions took place in 1936, but they continued during the following years.
 Their total scale remains unclear; fragmentary figures indicate that one institution detained at least 18,000 people in 1936.
 The number of the executed is disputed; two personal lists produced contain around 9,000 and around 11,500 names.
 Historians do not agree on most issues related to the Spanish Civil War repressions, including the ones of Madrid in 1936-1939.

 Organization framework

 At the outbreak of the Spanish Civil War there were three policing formations operational in Madrid, all reporting to Minister of Interior: Guardia Civil, Guardia de Asalto and the police.
 Guardia Civil was initially targeted for major purge and reform, but in late August 1936 it was declared to be dissolved and replaced by a new service, Guardia Nacional Republicana (GNR).
 Recruitment to GNR commenced soon, yet the Guard did not play major role in implementation of repressive measures; starting late 1936 it was already marked for merger into a new general public order formation.
 Guardia de Asalto continued to operate, yet its Madrid units were deployed on the front against the rebels and were scarcely involved in the city.
 The police, and especially its investigative branch Cuerpo de Investigación y Vigilancia (CIV), from the onset underwent major change.
-Supervised by Dirección General de Seguridad (DSG), a security office within the Ministry of Interior, the change consisted of massive purges on one hand and massive new recruitment on the other.
+Supervised by Dirección General de Seguridad (DGS), a security office within the Ministry of Interior, the change consisted of massive purges on one hand and massive new recruitment on the other.
 Staffed with new militant members coming from revolutionary parties, some CIV units like Brigada Atadell, Brigada de Amanacer or Los Linces de la República became instrumental in implementing the Republican order.